Authors: Ali Asad Rashid, Houle Cao and Robin Gravesteijn

 This increase can likely be attributed to several factors, similar to those experienced by BRAC Bank in Bangladesh.
 First, pandemic lockdowns blocked many informal and in-person remittance channels, necessitating a shift toward formal, digital channels.
 Second, Nepal’s central bank increased the maximum limit on funds transfers and merchant payments to further promote digital remittance transactions.11 Finally, many remittance service providers implemented promotional campaigns to onboard new customers.
 For instance, IME Pay integrated its mobile wallet and international remittance services in April 2020, around the onset of the global pandemic.

-Usage of IME Pay’s cash and digital remittance services has skyrocketed
+Usage of IME Pay’s cash and digital remittance services have increased significantly

-In line with these nation-wide trends, the number of remittances sent through IME Pay skyrocketed over the last two years, as did the share of remittances terminated in a mobile wallet (Figure IV).
-The upward trend of digitally-terminated remittances is promising given the short time since the launch of IME Pay’s international mobile wallet.
+In line with these nation-wide trends, the number of remittances received through IME Pay have increased at steady rate, as did the share of remittances terminated in a mobile wallet (Figure IV).
+The number of international remittance transactions increased from 3.8K in Dec 2020 to 7.2K in April 2021, and touching almost 10K transactions by June 2021.
+After April 2021, 3 out of 10 transactions were via the mobile wallet, given that both cash based, and digital based transactions have increased.
+Given the fact that individuals previously had to visit the agent location for international remittance to be deposited in wallet or to be cashed-out, the upward trend of digitally-terminated remittances is promising given the short time since the launch of IME Pay’s international remittance transaction directly in mobile wallet.

 Remittances and financial resilience